Package Managers \`a la Carte: A Formal Model of Dependency Resolution: The Package Management Problem

 \subsubsection{Version Constraints}

-Dependency resolution relies on the version constraints of a dependency~(\S\ref{sec:background:commonality:dependency}).
-For example, a package depending on $1 \leq \texttt{a} \leq 3$ might depend on a set containing \texttt{a} with versions \texttt{1}, \texttt{2}, and \texttt{3}.
-Some package managers, such as Nix, can only express a dependency on a single version of a package name.
-Go's minimum version selection specifies only a minimum version bound for each dependency, and has a linear-time dependency resolution algorithm~(\S\ref{sec:formalism:resolution-complexity}).
-In this column we characterise the expressivity of the package manager's version constraints.
+A \textit{version formula} such as $\geq 1 \land \leq 3$ enumerates to a set $\{1, 2, 3\}$.
+Some package managers, such as Nix~(Various), can only express a dependency on a single version of a package name.
+Go's Minimal Version Selection (MVS) specifies only a minimum version bound for each dependency, and has a linear-time dependency resolution algorithm~(\S\ref{sec.calculus.resolution-complexity}).